Paramount Global Content Distribution: CBS Broadcast International (1981–2007)

 In 1981, CBS launched its international division, CBS Broadcast International, to sell news, sports and entertainment programming produced in-house to foreign markets as well as non-broadcast and new technology markets in the United States.
 It eventually merged into CBS Worldwide Enterprises and later incorporated into its marketing unit CBS Productions (unrelated to the later company of the same name) with CBS Theatrical Films in August 1984.
 In the summer of 1985, CBS Productions, CBS News and Columbia House partnered to produce a videocassette The Vietnam War with Walter Cronkite.

 Later that year, CBS shut down its theatrical production unit and CBS Broadcast International spun-out from the production unit, restoring the CBS Broadcast International moniker in the process.
+In 1985, it sold a package of its productions to China Central Television, in an attempt at introducing TV series and sports from the western world, as Chinese television had limited international content at the time.
 It planned to provide the CBS Evening News bulletins to UK-based British Satellite Broadcasting in 1988.

 CBS Broadcast International produced syndicated episodes of the television series, The Twilight Zone in 1985.
 It then signed a partnership agreement with MGM/UA Telecommunications 2 years later to syndicate its episodes from all 2 seasons with 30 new first-run episodes to form a 90-episode syndication package.
 On 28 October that same year, CBS Broadcast International announced its acquisition of television and ancillary market rights to four Academy Award/Oscar-winning films produced by Arthur Cohn such as Dangerous Moves, Black and White in Color, The Garden of the Finzi Continis and The Sky Above, The Mud Below.
 It also announced plans to pick up the bulletins of CBS Evening News with Dan Rather which would place it on a tape-delayed basis on international channel Tele Monte Carlo.

 CBS Broadcast International launched a global programming alliance with Virgin Media Television in 1997.
 That following year, Stephanie Pacheco was named the managing director of international sales of the division.